moorepants/dissertation/eom.rst

    r_Rs_4u_3^2\hat{a}_2 - r_R(2c_4u_3u_4+s_4\dot{u}_3)\hat{b}_1 +
    r_R\dot{u}_4\hat{b}_2 + r_Ru_4^2\hat{b}_3

-The remaining accelerations are computed using the same two point relationship utilized for the velocities.
+The remaining accelerations are computed using the anagolous two point relationship utilized for the velocities.
 The acceleration of the rear frame center of mass
 is: